folaarr/interactive-form-with-react/README.md

 # 📝 Interactive Form With React

-A simple React application that asks for your name and displays a personalized greeting.
+An interactive React form that asks for your name and displays a personalized greeting.
 Deployed with **GitHub Pages** at:
 👉 [Live Demo](https://folaarr.github.io/interactive-form-with-react/)